Skip Navigation

 arn:aws:iam::123456789101:user/abc.xyz Active

-Your privatelink is now operational.
+Your privatelink endpoint is now operational.

 You must now copy the Service Name and follow the rest of the steps listed in https://devcenter.heroku.com/articles/heroku-redis-via-privatelink.